jillhodges/battleship/README.md

 PLAN:
-- wednesday 3/25: ESP32 and Mega Comms work, LCDs tested
+- monday 3/30: test code for all together
+- tuesday 3/31: debug code for all together, hardware integration
+- wednesday 4/1: BAD day for EE lab timing
-- thursday 3/26: main code running
+- thursday 4/2: hopefully have code running properly, update game logic as needed
-- friday 3/27: begin making neat, hardware integration and wire routing

-status as of 3/24, 6pm
+status as of 3/29, 7am

 TESTED:
 - switches (connect shift register to C, NC to GND) - need to solder second group <--- waiting on mechanical switch placement to solder board, protoype still together